Online restaurant menus are often an afterthought. But they’re more important than you think.

 4. Market Your Offerings

 While it may seem like your menu will speak for itself, don’t overlook this valuable marketing opportunity.
-Restaurant online menus are the perfect place to play up your dishes and market your offerings.
-For instance, using descriptive phrases or highlighting your best sellers within your online menu can all help to make your dishes stand out and build excitement among diners.
+An online restaurant menu is the perfect place to play up your dishes and market your offerings.
+For instance, using descriptive phrases or highlighting your best sellers within your online menu can help to make your dishes stand out and build excitement among diners.

 If your restaurant is set up for online ordering, a great online menu can be the key to boosting online ordering sales.
 Beyond clear menu descriptions and great photography, you can use different menu engineering strategies such as highlighting your best-sellers or adding menu modifiers to increase the average size and spend of takeout and delivery orders.